 Deep RL has achieved significant successes in game-playing in the last decade.
-These successes include superhuman performance in Go, chess, shogi, and a variety of Atari games (i.e. MuZero), as well as in games that involve controlling an avatar in a relatively rich and dynamic environment,
+These successes include superhuman performance in Go, chess, shogi, and a variety of Atari games (i.e. MuZero),

 &lt;sup>87Toner et al. (2024)

 &lt;sup>88We focus on the research programs that seem in recent years to be making the most strides, though doubtless there have been and likely will be other paradigms that make progress.